alejandrox1/dev_env/README.md

   For more info on how to read the format file see [Clang-Format Style Options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html)

-* Browse through the SRC
+* Browse through the source
   On the root of your dev tree run,
   ```
   ctags -R .